rafaello7/RubiksCubeSolver/README.md

 The program can be compiled and run under Linux.
 It is compiled using `g++`.

-To run, a computer with at least 6GB RAM is recommended.
+To search for optimal solutions, a computer with at least 6GB RAM is recommended.
 With 3-4 GB of RAM the program executes slightly slower.
 With 2GB RAM or less it will perform rather poorly (512MB is absolute minimum).

 Please note that the program performs a lot of computations.
 The more processors, the less time the calculations will take.

+In quick mode the program uses only about 16MB RAM.

 ## Compilation